 Is it possible to make a call with your iPod?
 Of course the answer is no. But, look at this Apple Peel invented by Pan Lei and Pan Yong.
 This Chinese brothers successfully created a device to convert Apple's iPod Touch into an iPhone.
 They considered to be called as innovators, not copycats.

-Apple Peel 520 Make Calls from iPod Their Apple Peel 520 is a case including a circuit board and battery that wraps around the iPod Touch media player.
+Their Apple Peel 520 is a case including a circuit board and battery that wraps around the iPod Touch media player.
 There a software that must be installed to allow the iPod plus Apple Peel 520 make calls.
 According to Pan Lei, his device, which requires breaking into Apple's operating system, isn't a counterfeit iPhone.

 The iPod music player has sold more than 220 million units since it was first released in 2001, according to the company.
 Apple first released its iPhone in 2007, climbing to 2.7 per cent of the global market by June this year and sparking copycat models from Chinese grey market, or Shanzhai, vendors.